tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 Failover
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-A failover fiber is running on every ``router``.
-If a master of a replica set becomes unavailable, the failover redirects read requests to the replicas.
+A **failover** fiber runs on every ``router``.
+If a master of a replica set becomes unavailable, the failover fiber redirects read requests to the replicas.
 Write requests are rejected with an error until the master becomes available.

 .. _vshard-config-reference: